Bortiz25/pet-store-website/README.md

 ## MongoDB
 ### Database Management

-After recieveing an email invitation to join our organization, follow these steps:
+After recieving an email invitation to join our organization, follow these steps:
-1. Create a MongoDb account using the provided link
+1. Create a MongoDB account using the provided link
 2. Once your logged in, navigate the the 'Projects' tab located on the left menu bar
 3. Select the 'Pet Website Project' from the project list